Macquarie Hills

 Macquarie Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact the region: Glendale City Centre Expansion, Lake Macquarie Bridge Replacement Program, Garden Suburb, and Lake Macquarie Modular Social Housing.
-The following details these key initiatives.
+Four projects may significantly affect the area's performance: Glendale City Centre Expansion, Lake Macquarie Bridge Replacement Program, Garden Suburb, Lake Macquarie Modular Social Housing.

 Professional plan users can use the search below to filter and access additional projects.